zeeeero43/ExcaliburGenerator/FINAL_GIT_DEPLOYMENT_GUIDE.md

 ) WITH (OIDS=FALSE);
 ALTER TABLE "sessions" ADD CONSTRAINT "session_pkey" PRIMARY KEY ("sid") NOT DEFERRABLE INITIALLY IMMEDIATE;
 CREATE INDEX "IDX_session_expire" ON "sessions" ("expire");

+-- KRITISCH: Berechtigungen für excalibur_user setzen
+GRANT ALL PRIVILEGES ON TABLE "sessions" TO excalibur_user;
+GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO excalibur_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO excalibur_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO excalibur_user;
 \q
 EOF
 ```